chanturia/TAU_PHP_API_CLIENT/docs/Api/ProductApi.md

 $api_instance = new Swagger\Client\Api\ProductApi();
 $id = "id_example"; // string | ID for the Product
 $productAdminRole = new \Swagger\Client\Model\ProductAdminRole(); // \Swagger\Client\Model\ProductAdminRole | Product's User Priveleges Parameters for the productID and UserID.
-$couponID = "couponID_example"; // string | ID of the Coupon connected with the Product
+$couponID = "couponID_example"; // string | ID of the Coupon connected with the Product (only required for Authorization for the User making the request)

 try {
     $result = $api_instance->addUserProduct($id, $productAdminRole, $couponID);